OriBenZur/Encryption-CoProcessor-For-RISCV/README.md

   The Project is complete!

 ## Requirements
-  This projects should be compiled and worked on in the "Quartus" enviroment.
+  1. This projects should be compiled and worked on in the "Quartus" enviroment.
 Quartus 21.1 is recommended, any later version and some later versions will probably work.
+  2. RISCV toolchain is needed for compiling programs to run on the CPU

 ## Setup and Compilation
   To compile the project, open the file Quartus/DE0_Demo/DE0_top.qpf in Quartus and perform full compilation.